heyzeeshan/heyzeeshan/README.md

 * **Odoo Development:** Customized Odoo modules, created new JS components with OWL, and handled Odoo migrations from v11 to v13.
 I also integrated systems like `bista_password_policy` and `ventus_accounting`

-* [cite_start]**Flutter App:** Designed and developed a queue management app, complete with a marketing website, to help with COVID-19 scenarios.
+* **Flutter App:** Designed and developed a queue management app, complete with a marketing website, to help with COVID-19 scenarios.

 * **Human Rescue Robot:** Worked on a social impact project that blended robotics, web development, and machine learning.
 This project was a finalist at the Red Dot Foundation Youth Innovation Challenge and the DRR Innovation Challenge by NMMC.